-The most prominent colours in those early flags included white (brotherhood), red (patriotism) and black (sacrifice).
+The most prominent colours in those local flags included white (freedom / brotherhood), red (blood / patriotism) and black (sacrifice / death).
 Yellow and various shades of blue were also common.

-The first blue-and-white Greek flag appeared in 1807, in Skiathos island.
-This was a simple blue flag with a white cross.
+The first blue and white flag in Greece appeared in 1807, in Skiathos island.
+This was a simple white cross on a blue square.

-The most common design of the Greek flag at the time was a simple blue background with a white cross, which divided it in four equal rectangles.
+The most common design of the Greek flag at the time was a simple blue background with a white cross, dividing it in four equal rectangles.

 Photos of the Greek flag on a ferry, right next to the Aegean Sea, are among the most typical images of Greece!
 You’ve probably taken plenty yourself when island-hopping around the Greek islands.